ANGPTL4

-Angiopoietin-like 4 is a protein that in human is encoded by the ANGPTL4 gene.
-Alternatively spliced transcript variants encoding different isoforms have been described.
+Angiopoietin-like 4 is a protein that in humans is encoded by the ANGPTL4 gene.
+Alternatively spliced transcript variants encoded with different isoforms have been described.
 This gene was previously referred to as ANGPTL2, HFARP, PGAR, or FIAF but has been renamed ANGPTL4.

 This gene is induced under hypoxic (low oxygen) condition in various cell types and is the target of peroxisome proliferator-activated receptors.
 The encoded protein is a serum hormone directly involved in regulating lipid metabolism.

 ANGPTL4 plays an important role in numerous cancers and is implicated in the metastatic process by modulating vascular permeability, cancer cell motility and invasiveness.

 Name

 The former name, FIAF, stands for Fasting-Induced Adipose Factor.

 Structure

 This gene is a member of the angiopoietin-like gene family and encodes a glycosylated, secreted protein with a coiled-coil N-terminal domain and a fibrinogen-like C-terminal domain.

 Expression

-In mice, highest mRNA expression levels of ANGPTL4 are found in white and brown adipose tissue, followed by liver, kidney, muscle and intestine.
-Human ANGPTL4 is most highly expressed in liver as a hepatokine.
+In mice, the highest mRNA expression levels of ANGPTL4 are found in white and brown adipose tissue, followed by liver, kidney, muscle and intestinal tissues.
+Human ANGPTL4 is most highly expressed in the liver as a hepatokine.